University at Albany, SUNY: The RNA Institute

-Study abroad

-The Office of International Education Study Abroad & Exchanges sponsors 70 study abroad programs in 34 countries directly through UAlbany, but students can take advantage of more than 300 programs in over 80 countries throughout the SUNY system.
-Among the most popular international programs for UAlbany students have been Italy, Great Britain, Ireland, France and Spain.
-Students study abroad any time after their freshman year, up to and including their final semester senior year.
-Programs are available semester-long and for the full academic year, as well as in summer and during winter session.

 Environmental sustainability

 Its UAlbany Green Scene initiative is conducted through AT&T grant-funded research.
 UAlbany researchers study coordination of traffic signals and transportation patterns, with the goals of minimizing car-engine idling times, forging new carpooling connections, and communicating more effectively alternative transportation options to the campus community.

-Campus efforts were on display on September 22, 2009, with "Destination Green," a day focusing on encouraging sustainable transportation.
-It highlighted the campus's alternative transportation options, which include hybrid buses, global electric motorcars (GEMs), public bus systems, carpooling, and bike-and-ride sharing programs.

-The campus designated April 2010 as UAlbany environmental sustainability month, with lectures, a regional student competition for the best renewable energy business plan, and campus greening projects.

 UAlbany and its College of Engineering & Applied Sciences house the only degree programs in the US that focus on both environmental and sustainable engineering.

 Student life

 Student Association

-The UAlbany Student Association is a student run, non-profit, corporation which organizes and funds much of the student oriented activities on campus.
+The University at Albany Student Association is a student run, non-profit, corporation which organizes and funds much of the student oriented activities on campus.
 The SA funds and recognizes 200 student groups, plans concerts, speaking engagements, and comedy shows.
 The SA impacts students in the classroom as well, through funding of general education courses.
 Modeled after the U.S. government, SA consists of three branches: executive, legislative (unicameral Student Association Senate), and judicial (Supreme Court).

-The SA is funded directly by the undergraduate student body of the University at Albany, State University of New York.
+The Student Association is funded directly by the undergraduate student body of the University at Albany, State University of New York.